Definition: is the contamination of the reproductive organs in women.

 - Keep your medical appointments to make sure you are in better condition.

-It is important to treat the disease and prevent it from coming back.
+It is essential to treat the disease and prevent it from coming back.
 The treatment reduces the risk of complications, including infertility.

 What happens if they do not treat me?

 If diagnosed and treated early, complications can be prevented.
-Some of the complications are:
+Some of the difficulties are:

-- Formation of scar tissue both on the outside and inside of the fallopian tubes, which can lead to blockage of the tubes;
+- Formation of scar tissue both on the outside and inside of the fallopian tubes, which can lead to blockage of the lines;

 - Ectopic pregnancy (pregnancy outside the uterus);